dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ## Conclusion 🎉

-The empty PDF trick is a simple yet powerful solution for handling required file attachments in Power Automate custom prompts.
+The empty PDF trick is a simple yet powerful solution for handling mandatory file inputs in Power Automate custom prompts.
 By using a string variable instead of a Compose action, we make the solution even more efficient and maintainable.

 Remember: Sometimes the simplest solutions are the most effective!